At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in managing teams and customer-facing roles.
-Emphasise any project management skills and specific achievements in similar environments, such as non-profits or charities.
+Tailor Your CV: Make sure your CV highlights relevant experience in managing teams within customer-facing environments.
+Emphasise any roles you've had in non-profits or charities, particularly those involving advice-giving.

-How to prepare for a job interview at hireful
+How to prepare for a job interview at Hireful

 ✨Showcase Your Team Management Skills